White Highlands

 The White Highlands is an area in the central uplands of Kenya.
-It was traditionally the homeland of indigenous Central Kenyan communities up to the colonial period, when it became the centre of European settlement in colonial Kenya, and between 1902 and 1961 was officially reserved for the exclusive use of Europeans by the colonial government.
+It was traditionally the homeland of indigenous Central Kenyan communities up to the colonial period, when it became the centre of European settlement in colonial Kenya; between 1902 and 1961, it was officially reserved for the exclusive use of Europeans by the colonial government.

 Name

-The first European explorers and administrators used the term Highlands to refer to the region no less than 5,000 feet (1,524 m) above sea level, which they believed was best suited climatically for the Europeans to inhabit.
+The first European explorers and administrators used the term Highlands to refer to the region no less than 5000 ft above sea level, which they believed was best suited climatically for Europeans to reside in.
 During the process of settlement, the term came to be used for the areas already settled by local African tribes.
 As The Crown Lands Ordinance of 1902 permitted land grants only to Europeans, the Highlands came to mean only the lands Europeans could own and manage.

 History

 Exploration

-To many early explorers and administrators, the cool climate and absence of populations over large swathes of the Highlands made it a uniquely attractive area for European settlement in sub-tropical Africa.
+To early explorers and administrators, the cool climate and absence of population over large swathes of the Highlands of Kenya made it a uniquely attractive area for European settlement in sub-tropical Africa.
 In 1893, the explorer Frederick Lugard, whilst lobbying for a railway in East Africa, noted that European settlement in the region was not feasible until the cooler Highlands were made accessible.
 This view was echoed by Sir Harry Johnston who, on completion of the Uganda Railway, noted of the Highlands: